 An experiment was planned to determine the maximum number of coconuts that can be stored in a BMW Z3.
-While suitable progress was made in purchasing the required coconuts, we have yet to locate a BMW dealer willing to lend us a suitable vehicle for the duration of the experiment (approximately a week).
-We have applied to the Physics department for $80,000 of experimental supplies (BMW Z3 and coconuts), in case a suitable dealer cannot be persuaded.
+While progress was made in purchasing the required coconuts, we have yet to locate a BMW dealer willing to lend us a suitable vehicle for the duration of the experiment (approximately a week).
+We have applied to the head of the Physics department for $80,000 of experimental supplies (BMW Z3 and coconuts), in case a suitable dealer cannot be persuaded.

 The choice of vehicle presents a limit to the coconut storage space.
-While the hardtop Z3 is an obvious choice, current summer weather suggested the more popular convertible.
+While the hardtop Z3 is an obvious choice, current weather suggested the more popular convertible.
 Colour was another limiting factor, since bright red was in short supply.
 Metallic light blue was considered as a viable alternative colour.

 Once a suitable vehicle is acquired, care must be taken not to artificially inflate the interior storage space.
 Thus, the leather seats must remain where originally placed, and the engine must not be removed.
-It was decided the vehicle should be filled on a Sunday evening, after thorough road-testing in all urban and suburban environments, to ensure we have a representative sample of the manufacturers work.
+It was decided the vehicle should be filled on a Sunday evening, after thorough road-testing in all urban and suburban environments to ensure we have a representative sample of the manufacturers work.